cheepinator/waecm/README.md

 docker build -t waecm-bsp1 .

 ###Build an deploy the docker container
-docker run waecm-bsp1 -v {path-to-stodtradl-source-code}:/usr/src/app -p 8080:3000 build deploy
+docker run -v {path-to-stodtradl-source-code}:/usr/src/app -p 8080:3000 waecm-bsp1 build deploy

 ##Access the application

 https://localhost:8080/counter

+Comments on the application:
+  the Username is "user", the password is "password" if a wrong username/password combination is given, the server sends a 401.
+  The authentication is realised using jwt. by pressing the '+' button, a post is sent to the server to increment the counter.
+  After the post, a get is called to retrieve the actual counter value and displays it in the textarea below

 ##Technology stack